Rouvik/GlEarth/Readme.md

 by Rouvik Maji_

 ## Description
-This project was aimed to make a simple 3D planet with similar visual qualities like Earth To bring a miniature Earth right at your browser screen
+This project was aimed to make a simple 3D planet with similar visual qualities like Earth
+bringing a miniature Earth right at your browser screen

 ##  Files
 The files attached to the project are: